roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

  "Well, have at it," Chet said.
 "Thanks John, that was the best show I've seen in a long time."

  "My pleasure," John said.
 "Happy to have you guys over.
 Remember to bring lots of cum with you next week.
 And any toys or anything like that.
 We'll just make this a weekly thing."
-Report_Story #27
+7